HanielB/2022.2-lp/_lessons/06-languages/formal-semantics.md

 pip install cvc5
 ```

-To check in SMT the equivalence of two programs we need to encode the language of these programs into the SMT language.
+To check via SMT the equivalence of two programs we need to encode the language of these programs into the SMT language.
 SMT solvers have builtin support for Boolean and Integer arithmetic, as well as if-then-else and variable assignment.
 Therefore we can directly encode our expression language into it.

 Given our equivalence problem